bsyy6/nat_ros/README.md

 work under progress

-expected release: end of October current status : works, tested on ROS, need to change some names and organize it better.
+expected release: end of October

+current status : works 100%, tested on ROS1 NOETIC, need to change some names and organize it better.

+current problems: [rare] it crashed due to overflow.

+What it does?
+runs a NatNet server client.
-takes a NatServer message and parses it into ros type message.
+takes the NatNet Server message and parses it into ros type message.